Part 1: Shutterstock Contributor Royalties

 Part 2: Shutterstock Contributor Website & Apps

-Not everyone is always happy about upgrades to existing tools, and some of Shutterstock’s more recent site upgrades have brought some negative comments from contributors.
-But overall, it seems they are making an effort to overhaul what is essentially an old code base dealing with hundreds of millions of images – not an easy task.
+Some of Shutterstock’s more recent site upgrades have brought some negative comments from contributors.
+But overall, it seems they are making an effort to overhaul what is an old code base dealing with hundreds of millions of images.
+Not an easy task.

 Shutterstock Contributor is the mobile app for contributors who want to upload images on the road.
 You can check your sales, as well as get notifications of image reviews and more.

 Watch The Shutterstock Contributor Video

 Let’s be honest – any Shutterstock contributor review worth its salt needs to get talking about earnings.
 After all, that is why we are in this business, to make some money from what we love creating.

 Shutterstock’s slice of the pie has shrunk for me in recent years.
 At one time, they made about 60-70% of my stock income.
 Now they represent about 30-40% of my monthly income.
 I’m not sad about that.
 I’d rather have other agencies doing well too.
 Less reliance on one single agency is always a good thing.

 That said, this agency is still a consistent earner with a proven track record of decent dealings with their contributors.

 Yet they did change their Enhanced License payout from a fixed $28 royalty per sale to a percentage based scale.
 This effectively means a pay cut for contributors from January 2016 onward.
 Although it is not a welcome move for sellers, it does fit in their existing royalty tier structure.
 Custom Image (or SOD) sales are paid on the same percentage scale – 20%, 25%, 28% & 30% for the top tier.